soso-song/sosocoin/README.md

   > http://localhost:5000/transactionPool

 - Click `start mining` to add the transaction to the block
-- Click `refresh blocks` to see the transaction you make
+- Click `blocks->refresh button` to see the transaction you make

 ##### Test Flow 4